litmuschaos/v1-litmus-docs/docs/chaostoolkit-k8-pod-delete.md

 ## Details

 - Causes graceful pod failure of application replicas using chaostoolkit based on provided namespace and Label while doing health checks against the endpoint
-- Tests deployment sanity check with Steady state hypothesis pre and post pod failures
+- Tests deployment sanity with steady state hypothesis executed pre and post pod failures
 - Service resolution will failed if Application replicas are not present.

 ## Integrations